 Restructuring charges.
-On December 28, 2012 the Company announced the closure of its tissue engineering facility in Abano Terme, Italy due to the inability to meet strict regulatory standards, established by the EMA, which are effective January 1, 2013.
+On December 28, 2012 the Company announced the closure of its tissue engineering facility in Abano Terme, Italy due to the inability to meet strict regulatory standards, established by the EMA, which became effective January 1, 2013.
 As a result of the plan, the Company recorded restructuring and associated impairment charges in the fourth quarter of approximately \$2.5 million.
-Of the total restructuring and associated impairment charges, approximately \$1.6 million related to the abandonment and noncash impairment of assets.
+Of the total restructuring and associated impairment charges to the abandonment and noncash impairment of assets.
 The remaining \$0.9 million relates to cash payments anticipated to occur in 2013, primarily for employee termination costs.
-We plan to substantially complete the Plan by the end of the first six months of 2013.
-These reductions are expected to result in annualized savings of approximately \$0.5 million.

 Interest income (expense), net.
 Net interest expense was \$187,777 for the year ended December 31, 2012, as compared to \$182,388 in the same period ended 2011.
-The modest increase is the result of increased rates on our outstanding variable interest rate debt.
+The modest increase was the result of increased rates on our outstanding variable interest rate debt.

 Income taxes.
 Provisions for income taxes were \$7,769,961 and \$5,318,334 for the years ended December 31, 2012 and 2011, respectively.
-The increase in effective tax rate in 2012 of 1.2%, as compared to 2011, is primarily due to an increase in the federal statutory tax rate and the accompanying foreign rate differential, partially offset by increased domestic production deductions all resulting from increased domestic taxable income.
+The increase in effective tax rate in 2012 of 1.2%, as compared to 2011, was primarily due to an increase in the federal statutory tax rate and the accompanying foreign rate differential, partially offset by increased domestic production deductions all resulting from increased domestic taxable income.